 Ally Invest Review: Their trading platform is simple and straightforward.
 It doesn’t have all the bells and whistles of some platforms, but it’s customizable and comprehensive enough to get the job done.
 The platform is browser-based and uses HTML 5.
 The Ally Invest platform offers 8 types of streaming charts and 36 drawing tools.
 Users can create custom stock watchlists, and utilize tools like the Probability or Profits/Loss calculators.
 Their app works on both iPhone and Android mobile devices for on-the-go stock trading and monitoring of accounts.

 So let’s see if Ally Invest is a winner and if the platform is easy-to-use for newcomers to trading.
 First, know that when you deal with them, you actually do business with a Detroit-based institution, Ally Bank, which was founded in 1919 by General Motors.

 In 2017, Ally Bank acquired TradeKing, and Ally Invest was born.
 Since then, they have improved upon the TradeKing platform and made a name for itself as a budget broker.

 Ally Invest offers individual, joint, and custodial accounts.
-They also offer traditional, Roth, rollover, SEP (Simplified Employee Pension), and SIMPLE (Savings Incentive Match Plan for Employees) IRAs as well as Coverdell (Education Savings) accounts (find out how to invest in stocks for beginners).
+They also offer traditional, Roth, rollover, SEP (Simplified Employee Pension), and SIMPLE (Savings Incentive Match Plan for Employees) IRAs as well as Coverdell (Education Savings) accounts.

 Traders/Investors can fund accounts via wire transfer, transferring their account from another broker, paying by check, or by a bank transfer (with funds arriving almost instantly if transferred from an Ally Bank account).